tanishkamehta000/journaling-app/README.md

 Scan the QR code in Expo Go on a phone.

 # Note:
+- Use in light-mode to have features shown properly.
-This app is already connected to a shared Firebase project (`journaling-app-65a3c`).
+- This app is already connected to a shared Firebase project (`journaling-app-65a3c`).
 No additional setup is required.
 When cloning and running the app, it will use this backend automatically.

 ## Requirements Demonstrated